 The core value of the Play!
 Pokémon program is to provide a fun, organized playing environment where kids can grow socially and intellectually.
 Within the Play!
 Pokémon environment, an emphasis is placed on fun, fairness, honesty, respect, sportsmanship, and learning.
 In addition to promoting logical and strategic thinking, good sportsmanship, and core math and reading skills, the game's popularity has even led to parents and their children playing in the same events.

 Play!
 Pokémon supports both noncompetitive and competitive play through Pokémon Leagues and tournaments.
 Pokémon Leagues are played in a casual setting, and League members are rewarded for playing games—win or lose.
 Pokémon League events are held in safe, public locations, such as game stores, community centers, or libraries, and are run by official League Leaders.
-Find a League near you or start one.

-If you have further questions about Pokémon or the Pokémon Company International, please contact us via our customer service portal.
+If you have further questions about Pokémon or The Pokémon Company International, please contact us via our customer service portal.